Exponentially Accelerated Sampling of Pauli Strings for Nonstabilizerness

 There exist several measures of nonstabilizerness in quantum information theory, such as the robustness of magic and the relative entropy of magic~\cite{howard2014,beverland2020,liu2022}.
-These quantities are defined through optimizations over operator decompositions, making direct numerical evaluation impractical beyond a few qubits.
-More recently, computable diagnostics based on the Pauli expansion, $P\in \{I,X,Y,Z \}^{\otimes N}$, have been introduced, including stabilizer R\'enyi entropies~\cite{leone2022}, stabilizer nullity~\cite{beverland2020a,jiang2023d}, and Bell magic~\cite{haug2023c}.
+These quantities are defined through optimizations over operator decompositions, making direct numerical evaluation impractical beyond a few qubits~\cite{heinrich2019}.
+More recently, computable diagnostics based on the Pauli expansion, $P\in \{I,X,Y,Z \}^{\otimes N}$, have been introduced, including stabilizer R\'enyi entropy~\cite{leone2022}, stabilizer nullity~\cite{beverland2020,jiang2023d}, and Bell magic~\cite{haug2023c}.
 While these Pauli-string-based measures avoid explicit optimizations, their numerical cost remains substantial.
 For a generic $N$-qubit state $|\psi\rangle$ represented as a full state vector, evaluating a single correlator $\langle\psi|P|\psi\rangle$ requires $\mO(2^N)$ time.
 Consequently, a brute-force evaluation that enumerates all $2^{2N}$ Pauli strings scales as $\mO(2^{3N})$.

-This difficulty is alleviated when the state admits an efficient classical representation~\cite{lami2024,chen2024a}.
-For a matrix product state (MPS) with bond dimension $\chi$, exact evaluation of the $\alpha$-order ($\alpha\ge 2$) stabilizer R\'enyi entropy scales as $\mO(N\chi^{6\alpha})$~\cite{haug2023a}, and can be reduced to $\mO(N\chi^{4})$~\cite{tarabunga2024a} using truncated ``replica MPS'' constructions.
-However, these techniques become inefficient for long-time dynamics, where generic states develop volume-law entanglement, and the required bond dimension grows exponentially with system size.
-Monte Carlo sampling over Pauli strings provides an alternative approach~\cite{turkeshi2025a}.
-With $\mN$ samples, the cost is $\mO(\mN 2^N)$ for full state vectors and $\mO(\mN N\chi^3)$ for MPS~\cite{lami2023}.
-In practice, sampling can remain difficult when the Pauli-weight distribution is strongly inhomogeneous, where $\mN$ may need to grow exponentially with $N$.
-Finally, efficient specialized methods exist for restricted families of states, including free-fermion states~\cite{collura2025b, wang2025} and sign-problem-free quantum spin models~\cite{ding2025,liu2025c}, but efficient approaches applicable to generic many-body states remain limited.
+This difficulty is alleviated when the state admits an efficient classical representation, e.g., as a matrix product state~\cite{lami2024,chen2024a,haug2023a,tarabunga2024a,frau2024b}.
+However, for long-time dynamics, generic states develop volume-law entanglement, and the required bond dimension and cost grow exponentially with $N$.
+Monte Carlo (MC) sampling over Pauli strings provides an alternative.
+For full state vectors, sampling $\mN$ Pauli strings by direct evaluation costs $\mO(\mN 2^N)$.
+Perfect-sampling schemes have been introduced with cost $\mO(\mN 2^{\frac{3}{2}N})$ for full states~\cite{tarabunga2025a} and $\mO(\mN N\chi^3)$ for matrix product states with bond dimension $\chi$~\cite{lami2023}.
+In practice, sampling can still be hard when the Pauli-weight distribution is strongly inhomogeneous, where $\mN$ may need to grow exponentially with $N$.
+Finally, specialized methods exist for restricted families of states~\cite{collura2025b, wang2025,ding2025,liu2025c,hinsche2025}, but efficient approaches for generic many-body states remain limited.